-In addition to the requirement to identify the tenant offering the best value for money, the leasing process must be robust in terms of probity and fairness and other objectives outlined below.
-The process must be fair and equitable and must also be perceived by all involved as being fair and equitable.
+As well as identifying the tenant offering the best value for money, the leasing process must demonstrate probity and be honest, fair and equitable..
+It must also be perceived by all involved as being fair and equitable.

-It is important to note that the department is not bound to accept the highest rent offered and may pass over, or not consider further, any tenant.
+The department is not bound to accept the highest rent offered and may pass over, or not consider further, any tenant.